Roshan-R/Govtimageresizer/README.md

 Here's a program which does exactly this!

-Things to add:

-- [ ] Image pixel resize without loosing aspect ratio
-- [ ] Image file size resizer
-- [ ] Convert to pdf
-- [ ] Calling the script using arguments
+Photo reizer is a free program which helps you to resize the width, length, format and size of any image acccording to the specifications provided by various government agencies

+##Screenshots